bioinformaticsdotca/RNAseq_2018/Day3_Trinity/Morning_denovo_assembly.md

 >How many reads are there?

+## Setting up your environment

+For convenience, we'll be making use of certain environmental variables, such as $TRINITY_HOME to define where the Trinity software is installed.

+To configure your environment, simply run the following command:

+    %  source ~/CourseData/RNA_data/trinity_trinotate_tutorial_2018/environment.txt

+Now, if you type

+    %  env | grep TRINITY

+you should see:

+    TRINITY_HOME=/usr/local/trinityrnaseq-Trinity-v2.6.5/

 ## Setting up your workspace

 In your home directory, create a new workspace called 'workspace_GG' (with the 'GG' short for genome-guided).